Where Have I Come From?

 A question I’ve been asking myself recently is whether I have done my best over the last two years.
 Yes, I think I have.
 Yes, I could have spent more time making, but even if I had, I don’t think that I would be in any different position than I am now.
 What I have done has been enough to enable me to see that I have discovered my way of thinking, seeing and making.
 There are things that I had hoped to explore within the structure of the course, such as my childhood in my grandmother’s village, but circumstances have not allowed me the time to do so.
 No matter – it is a project for the future, something to look forward to.

 I never used to have this attitude.
 I always had to do my absolute best, I had to fix everything and in my head I was the only person who could do it.
-I decided to become a parent.
-I would be the best mother that I could be.
+I decided to become a parent and so I would be the best mother that I could be.
 Fortunately, (or maybe not), I was able to give up work and stay at home, devote all my time and energy to my new job.
-I tried all sorts of things from pureeing superfoods to baby Beethoven dvds and playing educationally stimulating cds in the car which used to drive me round the bend.
+I tried all sorts of things from puréeing superfoods to baby Beethoven dvds and playing educationally stimulating cds in the car which used to drive me round the bend.
 I kept up to date with all the new advice being dished out by ‘professionals’ as to how to be a good parent.

-I wish I’d seen this:
+I wish that I’d seen this:

 You’re Not the Architect of your Children